 This article contributes to the literature on PSFs by analyzing different forms of governance.
 We chose to follow configuration theory in our approach and developed four ideal types of PSF governance: the founder-dominated, the collegial, the managerial, and the entrepreneurial governance configuration.
 By analyzing both the PSF literature as well as the relevant general organization studies literature, we identified seven major design parameters of PSF governance and six contingency factors, which influence the governance dimensions.
 Our study provides a synthesis of the research on PSF governance, which has so far been lacking.
-In addition, it also facilitates the comparison of governance developments among very different PSFs, whereas previous studies often focused on particular professions, such as law (Morris and Pinnington 1999; Pinnington and Morris 2003) or accounting (Cooper, Hinings, Greenwood and Brown 1996; Greenwood, Hinings and Brown 1990; Lenz and James 2006), or have limited themselves to the study of partnerships (Greenwood, Hinings and Brown 1990; Pinnington and Morris 1996).
+In addition, it also facilitates the comparison of governance developments among very different PSFs, whereas previous studies often focused on particular professions, such as law (Morris and Pinnington 1999; Pinnington and Morris 2003) or accounting (Cooper et al. 1996; Greenwood et al. 1990; Lenz and James 2006), or have limited themselves to the study of partnerships (Greenwood et al. 1990; Pinnington and Morris 1996).

-6.1 Comparison of PSF Governance and PSF Archetypes
+6.1 Comparison of PSF governance and PSF archetypes

 Our study takes a more differentiated approach to the governance of PSFs.
 By looking at multiple governance dimensions and relating them to numerous contingency factors, this study makes it possible to determine what conditions facilitate or obstruct configurational coherence.
 By introducing the founder-dominated and theorizing on Maister's hunter type, this study adds two empirically important governance types that have no equivalent in the PSF governance literature so far.
-A comparison of our and the more established organizational archetypes is presented in table 3.
+A comparison of our and the more established organizational archetypes is presented in Table 3.